mags0ft/spamfilter/docs/premade.md

 This machine does already pretty good to block awful spam from your environment.
 It is also set to be running in `normal-quick` machine mode, meaning it cancels out any additional checks and sanitation as soon as a filter marks the string as failed.

 ### Using premade.chat
+Create a Machine that is pre-made to be used in fast-paced, internet chatting environments.

 **If you want to fine-tune your machine with `create_machine`, you are free to adjust these arguments:**